evadinckel/CV/README.md

 #### Full-stack web development

-Proficient in the use of various tech stacks and languages taught at Makers Academy, a 12-week computer programming bootcamp (<see Education>).
+Proficient in the use of various tech stacks and languages taught at Makers Academy, a 12-week computer programming bootcamp (see Education)(#education).
 Below are a few of the projects I have worked on/been involved in throughout the course: